Forex Market: Indian rupee gains against US dollar | DH Latest News, DH NEWS, Latest News, NEWS, Business , Indian Rupee, Forex Foreign Exchang, Forex Market, US Dollar Index, US dollar, Forex

-Mumbai: The Indian rupee edged higher against the US currency.
-The easing of crude oil prices and positive trend in domestic equities supported the local currency.
+Mumbai: The Indian rupee appreciated against the US dollar.
+The easing crude oil prices and positive trend in domestic equities supported the local currency.

-At the interbank foreign exchange, the domestic currency opened at 82.35 against the US dollar.
-During trading, it then reached at 82.32, registering a rise of 15 paise over its previous close.
-On Friday, the Indian rupee declined by 14 paise to close at 82.47 against the dollar.
+At the interbank foreign exchange, the Indian rupee opened at 82.74 against the US dollar.
+During trading, it then reached at 82.73, registering a rise of 7 paise over its previous close.
+On Monday, the Indian rupee settled 34 paise lower at 82.81 against the US dollar.

-Meanwhile, the dollar index, which measures the US dollar’s strength against a basket of six currencies, fell 0.01% to 110.73.
-Foreign Institutional Investors (FIIs) were net buyers in the Indian capital markets as they purchased shares worth Rs1,568.75 crore.
+The dollar index, which measures the US dollar’s strength against a basket of six currencies, fell 0.19% to 111.31.
+Foreign Institutional Investors (FIIs) were net buyers in the Indian capital markets as they purchased shares worth Rs 4,178.61 crore.

 Post Your Comments